greggman/virtual-webgl/README.md

 If your canvases are not all on screen you could try using [an augmented requestAnimationFrame](https://github.com/greggman/requestanimationframe-fix.js) that only calls the requestAnimationFrame callback to draw the canvases that are on screen.

-Another solution is to track all the state internally rather than querying it from WebGL.
-There's a lot of state to track.
-You'd track it, and then ideally only lazily restore it if possible.

 ## Future Enhancements